raptor-ml/raptor/README.md

 * **Caching and storing**<br/>
   Raptor is utilizing an integrated "Reversed Feature-Store" to cache the calculation results and take snapshots of the data to cold storage for historical purposes (such as re-training).
-* **Pluggable**<br/>
-  Raptor is highly-pluggable.
-You can even bring your own storage implementation.
-* **Kubernetes Native and Best-practices Standards**<br/>
+* **Compile data science work into production-ready artifacts**<br/>
   Raptor is implementing by-design best-practices functionalities of Kubernetes solutions such as leader-election, scaling, health, auto-recovery, monitoring, logging, and more.
+* **Connect the ML research to the RND team**<br/>
+  Raptor is extending your existing DevOps tools and infrastructure, and it's not replacing them.
+This way, you can connect your ML research to the rest of your organization's R&D ecosystem and utilize the existing tools such as CI/CD, monitoring, etc.

 <p align="right">(<a href="#top">back to top</a>)</p>

 ## 💡 How does it work?

-Raptor allows you to write your ML features in a way that can be translated for production purposes.
+The work with Raptor starts in your research phase, in your notebook, or in your favorite IDE.
+Raptor allows you to write your ML work in a way that is translatable for production purposes.
-Features in Raptor are composed a declarative part(via Python's decorators) and a function code.
-This way, we can instruct the "Raptor Core" to implement the "declarative part" and optimize the implementation for production.
+Assets in Raptor are composed of a declarative part(via Python's decorators) and a function code.
+This way, "Raptor Core" can translate the heavy-lifting engineering concerns(such as aggregations or caching), implement the "declarative part", and optimize the implementation for production.

 ![Features are composed from a declarative part and a function code][feature-py-def]

-After you are satisfied with the results, you can "export" these definitions to Kubernetes and deploy them using standard tools; Once deployed, Raptor Core(the server-side part) is extending Kubernetes with the ability to implement them.
+After you are satisfied with the results or your research, "export" these definitions to Kubernetes and deploy them using standard tools; Once deployed, Raptor Core(the server-side part) is extending Kubernetes with the ability to implement them.
 It takes care of the engineering concerns by managing and controlling Kubernetes-native resources such as deployments to connect your production data sources and run your business logic at scale.